dthfan2007/RustNoteApp/docs/documentation.md

 Describes a program or library with minimal resource usage (e.g., memory, CPU).
 A lightweight secure notes app in Rust would be fast, efficient, and suitable for low-power or embedded environments.

+### MAC (Message Authentication Code)

+A cryptographic checksum that verifies both the integrity and authenticity of a message.
+Poly1305 is the MAC component in ChaCha20Poly1305.

+### Memory-hard

+A cryptographic property where the algorithm requires significant memory to execute, making it expensive to attack with specialized hardware.
+Argon2 is memory-hard.

+### Metadata

+Data that provides information about other data.
+In the app, this includes timestamps, hardware fingerprints, and encryption version information.

 ### Nonce

 A "number used once" in cryptography to ensure that encryption results are unique each time.
 Used in encryption schemes like AES-GCM to prevent replay attacks and ensure data security.

+### Obfuscation

+The practice of making data or code difficult to understand or analyze.
+The app uses fake SQLite headers to disguise encrypted files.

+### Parallelism

+The ability to perform multiple operations simultaneously.
+Argon2 can use multiple CPU threads to increase security while maintaining reasonable performance.

 ### Password Hashing

 The process of converting a password into a fixed-size string (hash) using a cryptographic hash function.
 In a secure notes app, this is used to securely store and verify user passwords without keeping them in plain text.

+### PBKDF2 (Password-Based Key Derivation Function 2)

+An older key derivation function that applies a hash function multiple times to derive keys from passwords.
+Less secure than Argon2 against modern attacks.

+### Poly1305

+A cryptographic message authentication code (MAC) designed by Daniel J. Bernstein.
+It's used with ChaCha20 to provide authenticated encryption.

+### Replay Attack

+A security attack where valid data transmission is maliciously repeated.
+Nonces prevent replay attacks by ensuring each encryption is unique.

 ### Salt

 A random value added to passwords before hashing to ensure unique hashes for identical passwords.
 This prevents precomputed hash attacks (e.g., rainbow tables).

+### Semantic Security

+A cryptographic property where identical plaintexts produce different ciphertexts when encrypted multiple times.
+Achieved through random nonces.

 ### Serialization

 The process of converting data structures (e.g., Rust structs) into a format that can be stored or transmitted, such as JSON, TOML, or binary.
 Used in the app to save and load notes securely.

+### Stream Cipher

+A type of encryption that encrypts data one bit or byte at a time.
+ChaCha20 is a stream cipher that's faster than block ciphers like AES in software.

 ### System Keyring

 A secure storage mechanism provided by the operating system for storing secrets such as passwords or keys.
 The secure notes app can optionally use the system keyring to store encryption keys safely.

+### Thread Safety

+The property of code that can be safely executed by multiple threads simultaneously without data corruption.
+The app uses message passing for thread safety.

+### Timing Attack

+A security attack that analyzes the time taken to execute cryptographic operations to extract secret information.
+Argon2 is designed to be resistant to timing attacks.

+### UUID (Universally Unique Identifier)

+A 128-bit identifier that's unique across space and time.
+The app uses UUID v4 for note IDs to prevent conflicts between users.

+\addtocontents{toc}{\protect\setcounter{tocdepth}{3}}

 \newpage

 ## Code Snippets

+### Snippet 1: Initiating `eframe`

 ```rust
 fn main() -> Result<(), eframe::Error> {